JakeOlsenDesign/jodportfolio/src/content/projects/glaucomflecken-1.md

 services: Branding, Website Design & Development, Graphic Design
 role: Lead Designer
 team: Edge One Media
-ma: Dr. and Lady Glaucomfecken are extremely tapped in with their target market.
-  They grew their audience from sharing and criticizing the faults of the healthcare system with humor and irreverence that resonated with healthcare workers.
-This stemmed from a desire to bring joy to their viewers with a message of kindness and hope to make things better in the healthcare.
-It was important that we showcased their playful personalities while keeping a professional demeanor.
-This challenge was highlighted since they wished to branch into more podcasting and public speaking and wanted to balance their humor and opinions on serious matters.
-ma1: /assets/images/blog/screenshot-2024-12-14-at-6.05.04 pm.png
-ma2: ""
-ma3: ""
 branding: Featuring duo-colored logo, the main Gluacomflecken logo leverages the partnership between Kristin and Will.
 While the main logo focuses on their teamwork, we created separate identities with their own respective colors to designate a distinction between the two.
-Kristin and Will work together but also contribute different ways and are passionate about different aspects of Healthcare.
-The pattern and logo mark are inspired by the medical term “glaukomflecken” which graphically lends itself to an fun theme while the typography evokes feelings of professionalism.
+Kristin and Will work together but also contribute different ways and are passionate about different aspects of Healthcare. vThe pattern and logo mark are inspired by the medical term “glaukomflecken” which graphically lends itself to a fun theme while the typography evokes feelings of professionalism.
 b1: /assets/images/blog/glaucomflecken-logo-cover-2-1536x864.webp
 b2: ""